tschudin/vossbol/esp32/README.md

 The T-Beam display will, beside the SSID and GPS time if available, show three coarse metrics:
 - F number of feeds
-- M number of log entries (messages)
+- E number of log entries
 - C number of chunks

-which permits to quickly assess whether two devices are synced with high probability (identical F/M/C can occur although content state diverges).
+which permits to quickly assess whether two devices are synced with high probability (identical F/E/C can occur although content state diverges).

 ### You need an external (non-LoRa) device

 - You need at least one client device that understands the tinySSB protocol over Wifi.
-Currently a client can be either a Python implementation of tinySSB on a laptop, or the tineSSB-enabled Android Tremola-App.
+Currently a client can be either a Python implementation of tinySSB on a laptop, or the tinySSB-enabled Android Tremola-App.
 - the SSID is different for each T-Beam (to control access, for experiments) with a pattern "tinySSB-XXXX", the password is always "dWeb2022".
 - we use UDP multicast at 239.5.5.8/1558